-Sophocles Biography and Poems.
-This is biographical information on Sophocles, one of the best poets of all time.
-This biography page also provides a link to poems written by Sophocles, as well as, a video biography...if available.
+The biography of Sophocles.
+This page has biographical information on Sophocles, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Sophocles (/ ' s f k l i z / ; Greek : Sf, Sophokles, Ancient Greek: [sopokl^s] ; c.
 497/6 BC – winter 406/5 BC) is one of three ancient Greek tragedians whose plays have survived.
 His first plays were written later than those of Aeschylus, and earlier than or contemporary with those of Euripides.
 According to the Suda, a 10th-century encyclopedia, Sophocles wrote 123 plays during the course of his life, but only seven have survived in a complete form: Ajax, Antigone, The Women of Trachis, Oedipus the King, Electra, Philoctetes and Oedipus at Colonus.
 For almost 50 years, Sophocles was the most- fêted playwright in the dramatic competitions of the city-state of Athens that took place during the religious festivals of the Lenaea and the Dionysia.
 He competed in around 30 competitions, won perhaps 24, and was never judged lower than second place.
 Aeschylus won 14 competitions, and was sometimes defeated by Sophocles, while Euripides won only 4 competitions.